 Backlash can be the death of a business, especially if it takes place online.

 Just one bad review can be a very costly mistake to fix.
-Again, this is a compelling reason to keep your customers happy because competitors will be able to see this and will most definitely capitalize upon your demise.
+Again, this is an important reason to keep your customers happy because competitors will notice it and may take advantage of your downfall.

 3. Happy Customers Multiply

-Happiness is contagious, so providing excellent customer service and always focusing on the fact that the customer is always right will help multiply your custom.
+Happiness is contagious.
+Providing excellent customer service and always focusing on the idea that the customer is always right will help multiply your customer base.

-In addition, your customer base will grow organically as loyal customers recommend you to their family, friends, or colleagues – leaving you with more time to focus on your loyal customers.
+Your customer base will grow organically as loyal customers recommend you to their family, friends, or colleagues, leaving you with more time to focus on your loyal customers.

 4. It’s a Benchmark for Customer Service Excellence